Policies

 Open access and copyright

-Revista Española de Pedagogía is an open access journal published under the Creative Commons CC BY-NC 4.0 (Attribution-NonCommercial) license.
-All articles published since 2017 have a Digital Objet Identifier (DOI) associated with them registered by the journal.
+Revista Española de Pedagogía is an open access journal published under the Creative Commons CC BY-NC 4.0 (Attribution-NonCommercial) license, which means that all content is freely available to the user or their institution.
+All articles published have a Digital Object Identifier (DOI) associated with them registered by the journal.

 The REP authorizes the authors to use the published material (in its online advance format or in its definitive version), at any time without requesting any permission, always citing the journal in which it has been published and with its corresponding DOI.